Aedes

-Aedes (also known as the tiger mosquito) is a genus of mosquitoes originally found in tropical and subtropical zones, but now found on all continents except Antarctica.
+Aedes (also known as the tiger mosquito or colloquially "dengue mosquito") is a genus of mosquitoes originally found in tropical and subtropical zones, but now found on all continents except Antarctica.
 Some species have been spread by human activity: Aedes albopictus, a particularly invasive species, was spread to the Americas, including the United States, in the 1980s, by the used-tire trade.

 It was first described and named by German entomologist Johann Wilhelm Meigen in 1818; the generic name comes from Ancient Greek ἀηδής (aēdēs), meaning 'unpleasant' or 'odious'.
 The type species for Aedes is Aedes cinereus.

 Systematics and phylogeny

 Aedes (Stegomyia) pia, described in 2013.

 The genus was named by Johann Wilhelm Meigen in 1818.
 The generic name comes from the Ancient Greek ἀηδής, aēdēs, meaning 'unpleasant' or 'odious'.

 As historically defined, the genus contains more than 950 species (see the list of Aedes species).
 The genus has been divided into several subgenera (Aedes, Diceromyia, Finlaya, Stegomyia, etc.), most of which have been recently treated by some authorities as full genera.
 The classification was revised in 2009.